PROS (company): Mergers and Acquisitions

-In October 2014, PROS acquired Cameleon Software, a provider of Configure, Price, Quote (CPQ) tools, for $33 million.
+PROS first acquisition occurred in October 2013 with the purchase of Cameleon Software, a provider of Configure, Price, Quote (CPQ) tools, for $33 million.
+Later that year, PROS acquired SignalDemand for $13.5 million.

-In 2017, PROS acquired Vayant Travel Technologies, a privately held airfare search company based in Sofia, Bulgaria, for $35 million.

-In 2019, PROS acquired French travel tech firm Travelaer SAS for $12 million.
+In 2017, the company acquired Vayant Travel Technologies, an airfare search company based in Sofia, Bulgaria, for $35 million.
+This was followed by the acquisition of French travel technology firm Travelaer SAS in 2019 for $12 million.

 In 2021, PROS acquired Miami-based fare-marketing company EveryMundo for $90 million.